xiah17/xiah17/README.md

 ### 🚀 About me
 **`Developer`**

-A Passionate Student Developer who enjoys building innovative projects and solving complex problems.
+A Passionate Developer who enjoys building innovative projects and solving complex problems.
 Always exploring new technologies to create efficient and scalable solutions.

 ### 💻 Technologies